 The Hill Pulayan is a tribal people who have lived in south India for over 6000 years.
 Their name means one who tills the soil.
 When the Dravidians arrived four thousand years ago, they blended with the Pulayan to become one people.
 The Aryans conquered the land in the 9th century AD.

-Over the years, the Pulayan were deprived of their land and became virtual slaves and untouchables to the upper castes.
+Over the years, the Pulayan were deprived of their land and became virtual slaves to the upper castes.
 The British outlawed slavery in 1855 but this did little to improve the economic or social conditions of the Pulayan.
 As late as 1900, the Pulayans were not able to attend government schools or enter Hindu temples.